Overview of Axolotl Color

 On the surface genetics is simple – but it’s never as easy as it should be.

-Each gene has 3 sections that code for the 3 types of chromatophores (Check table below)
+Each gene has 3 sections that code for the 3 chromatophores (Check the table below)

 Type of Chromatophores Cell Table

-Gene basically manages the formation of each type of cell without influencing each other.
+Gene basically manages the formation of each type of cell without influencing the other.

 They are either dominant (noted with an uppercase letter, or for example A), or recessive (noted with a lowercase letter, or for example a).
 Each dominant or recessive formation is either homocygous (eg A / A or a / a) heterocygous (eg A / a).